Particular/docs.particular.net/nservicebus/outbox/index.md

 ## Supported Transports

-Out of the box RabbitMQ is the only transport that is enabled automatically by default.
+Out of the box RabbitMQ is the only transport that enables the outbox feature by default.

 SqlServer is also supported but in a different way (for details, see SqlServer Transport section below).
-All other transports need to be enabled explicitly using both of the following configuration settings when configuring the endpoint:
+All other transports need to enable the Outbox explicitly using both of the following configuration settings when configuring the endpoint:

 <!-- import OutboxEnablineInCode -->